bemasher/JSONGen/README.md

 ## Purpose
-JSONGen is a tool for generating native Golang types from a JSON object.
+JSONGen is a tool for generating native Golang types from JSON objects.
 This automates what is otherwise a very tedious and error prone task when working with JSON.

 ## Usage
 ```go